vanessanyc/Helper-Bot/README.md

 Features I plan on adding and working on:
 - A display of chat history.
-- Display of messages between client and bot, right now responses can only be observed through the backend.
+- Display of messages between client and bot.
-- Implementing axios and cheerio to retrieve HTML content from relevant sites and scrape for relevant info.
-- Deploy.
+- Creating a database of mutual aid funds.